What is In-Mould Label Printing?

 It is an extremely precise process where the printed plastic label is loaded into the mould.
 The product (container, lid or component) is then moulded behind and around the label.

 In short, container and label become one.
 This bond formed between the product and the label is better than “printed-on” or adhesive graphics.

 Mould Printing Applications

-Here at Fantastick Label Company, we offer injection moulding using blow moulding, injection moulding and thermoforming.
+Here at FLC, we offer injection moulding using blow moulding, injection moulding and thermoforming.

 - Injection Moulding IML – During the injection moulding process, a mass of heated liquid is injected at high pressured into a mould.
 When the mass cools off and solidifies, it takes the shape of the mould.
 The IML label is integrated into the mould before injection.
 As part of this process, the injected molten polymer fuses with the label.